yennhito/finalessaygeog458/README.md

 On March 11th 2020 The World Health Organization (WHO) declared COVID-19 a global pandemic.
 One year later, in 2021 we can reflect and see how COVID-19 has changed our everyday lives and has forever impacted families, lifestyles, politics, economics and healthcare.

 The focus of this narrative and analysis is to explore and focus on the ever relevant topic of COVID-19.
-However, instead of focusing on the tragedies, deaths, cases, test rates, hospilizations, mortality risks and transmission rates of the disease it will explore a project that focuses on the distribution, impact, and opinions on vaccine distribution.
+However, instead of focusing on the tragedies, deaths, cases, test rates, hospitalizations, mortality risks and transmission rates of the disease it will explore a project that focuses on the distribution, impact, and opinions on vaccine distribution.

-I chose to explore a project with a focus on vaccines because the vaccine rollout has the opportunity to shift our lives back into what we knew as a “normal” life.
+I chose to explore a project with a focus on vaccines because the vaccine rollout has the opportunity to shift our lives back into what we knew as a “normal” state.

 ## [Link to the Project | Our World in Data | Coronavirus Pandemic Data Explorer | Vaccinations](https://ourworldindata.org/covid-vaccinations)